2600hz/kazoo/applications/navi/doc/README.md

 This module contains the logic for sending push notifications to Android apps.
 You will not need to interact with this module if everything is set up properly unless you want to add custom data to your notifications.

+### kapi\_navi
+This module allows for applications other than navi to push notifications.
+It exposes a service which can make requests through amqp to Navi.
+It allows for pushing to a specific device and to pushing to all devices owned by a specific user. navi\_listener subscribes to both of these events and will deliver the message upon a kapi\_navi event being published.

 ## Adding Apps
 The navi\_maintenance module exports two functions that allow you to easily add apps to system\_config.navi through a sup command.
 *To add an iOS app:*